Ex-MLAs to get pension for one term only: Punjab CM | Politics

 ''Somebody gets Rs 3.50 lakh and somebody gets Rs 4.50 lakh and somebody gets Rs 5.25 lakh as pension.
 It puts a financial burden of crores of rupees on the exchequer,'' Mann said.

-A reduction will also be made in their family pensions as well, Mann stated.
-Mann said he has given necessary directions to the officers concerned in this regard.
+Mann said he has given necessary directions to officials in this regard.

 The nonagenarian had asked the Punjab government and the Vidhan Sabha speaker to divert his pension to some social work, ''preferably to help some needy girl students in their education''.